 The Foyle System comprises of approximately 900 miles of salmon, sea trout and brown trout water.
 It covers the North West region of the north of Ireland.
 It is also one of Ireland’s most prolific grilse and summer salmon fisheries.
 The peak period is usually during June and July.
 If there is a mild and wet August good fishing can be had.
 September and October can also perform very well.
 Scientific estimations put the annual Foyle system salmon run at approximately 80,000 fish in 2007.
 The recent legislation banning drift net fishing around Ireland’s coast is expected to lead to a significant increase in the numbers of fish returning to the rivers, especially in the North West.

-The fishing is mainly let to clients on a weekend /weekly basis.
 The Estate operates a “beat system” with water divided into 4 beats.
 Two beats are fished each day, one in the morning and the other in the afternoon, the next day this changes to other two beats.
 The fishing is let by the beat, with a maximum of 2 rods per beat.
 This is one of the very few “fly only” private beat based fisheries in Ireland.
 Fishing is allowed on Sundays unlike in Scotland.
 All lettings are subject to our terms and conditions.
 Please note that in line with general practice, we cannot give refunds for fishing spoilt by inclement weather or poor water conditions.
 Should fishing not be possible on the River Mourne arrangements can be made to fly fish for pike on the lakes or (at an additional cost) with other local fisheries such as Glenmore Rivers, River Finn, www.glenmore-rivers.com.

 Video on the Fishing

 Time of Year: